Bracketeers/Launchpad/docs/grid.md

 ## Responsive classes

 In some scenarios you will want more than just equal-width columns.
-GUIcci allows you to specify certain column widths as well as control on what devices these widths change.
+Launchpad allows you to specify certain column widths as well as control on what devices these widths change.

 TODO